 Be sure to review the following list of points to be focused, alert and ready for each play before it occurs.

 There are different situations for the number of outs.
 Each field doesn’t always have a scoreboard, so it is important that you and your partner(s) stay on the same page.
 If there are two outs, all play after the third out is dead.
 If it’s the third out of an inning and it’s a close play, you may want to put more emphasis on the call.
 With fewer than two outs there could be a tag-up or infield fly situation compared to a timing play with two outs.

 Depending on the count, baserunners are likely to take certain actions.
 With a full count and two outs, they will take off upon the release of the pitch.
 An umpire might add emphasis to a call if asked to rule on a checked swing that is strike three.
 Players or coaches will often ask a base umpire the count or number of outs.
 Knowing it improves credibility and creates a positive perception.
 If you don’t know the count, don’t hesitate to ask your partner.

 Know which baserunners you need to watch and where the next play will likely take place.
 Will it be a force play or tag play?
 Tag-up situation or not?
 If a runner is on third late in a close game, will the defense likely make a play on that runner instead of a force out at first?

 4. Batter’s objective

-With a runner on first and one out or no outs, the batter may attempt a sacrifice bunt to advance the runner to second.
+With a runner on first and fewer than two outs, the batter may attempt a sacrifice bunt to advance the runner to second.
 A speedy slap hitter may try to do the same.
 There are certain situations where a steal may be more likely, especially with a fast runner on base and a good hitter at the plate.
 The offense may also try a hit-and-run in that kind of situation.
 And if you sense that runner will attempt to steal or leave as part of a hit-and-run, it’s possible that the runner may be more likely to leave the base before the pitch is released.

 5. The score